Sauceforge/Saucery/NUnit/Version3/README.md

 As Saucery is highly dependent on NUnit3, bugs in NUnit3 can impact Saucery.

-Saucery NuGet packages will only be released when Selenium testing against SauceLsbs show that Saucery is functioning as expected.
+Saucery NuGet packages will only be released when Selenium testing against SauceLabs show that Saucery is functioning as expected.

 In a Jenkins job, execute your test project in a Windows Batch Command step like this: